 Each Tree Weave is a piece of commissioned art, meaning that every project is a different price, and the biggest determining factor is how much you want to spend.
 The size, scale, and level of detail fluctuate depending on our financial constraints.
-Aside from local projects in the Asheville area, which can come at lower prices, our cheapest and smallest custom out-of-North-Carolina-builds start at $2,000 and have no upward limit.
+They are much cheaper than a tree house, but very labor intensive to build, and require a lot of expensive material.
+Contact us via phone or email for a quote!

 How does the build-out process actually work?

 The first step is for us to get together over a phone or video call to discuss the possibility of turning some of your trees into the ultimate treehouse experience.
 If we can come up with an epic idea for your property and agree on a price for the project, we will move into the planning period, which usually takes at least a month, or longer depending on our waiting list.
 When the agreed upon build-out date comes up, the Tree Weaves team will travel to your property and rig and weave the commissioned work.
 In most cases we camp onsite, but every project has different amenities and requirements, and ultimately it is a joint decision between Tree Weaves and the client to determine our accommodation while working.

 Each Tree Weave is built using incredibly strong materials and professional rigging techniques.
 The tree nets themselves are very strong, but are not intended to hold excessive weight.
 All extreme activities are associated with inherent risk.
 Each person is responsible for their own balance, level of fitness, and abilities when it comes to tree climbing and being high up on dynamic platforms.
 While Tree Weaves does its best to create tree fort structures that are strong and safe, liability rests on the homeowner and their guests to maintain their own personal safety.
 Each Tree Weave should be inspected annually by a professional rigger for flaws and degradation.